mivoq/speect/docs/source/topics/cmake_options_topic.rst

 .. cmake:: WARN_DECL_AFTER_STMT

-   Warn about declarations after statements (GCC)
+   Warn about declarations after statements, only available for GCC.

    :options: ON or OFF
    :default: OFF